Investors ask automakers to explain emissions lobbying

-LONDON Leading European investment managers and pension funds controlling nearly $1 trillion (£651.7 billion) have joined forces to call for automakers to better explain how they have lobbied public bodies on emissions standards.
+LONDON Oct 13 Leading European investment managers and pension funds controlling nearly $1 trillion have joined forces to call for automakers to better explain how they have lobbied public bodies on emissions standards.

-Nineteen investors including AXA Investment Managers, the fund arm of insurer AXA (AXAF.PA), and the Swedish national pension fund, wrote separate letters to 11 major automakers, retail investor watchdog ShareAction said in a statement.
+Nineteen investors including AXA Investment Managers, the fund arm of insurer AXA, and the Swedish national pension fund, wrote separate letters to 11 major automakers, retail investor watchdog ShareAction said in a statement.

-Volkswagen (VOWG.DE), BMW (BMWG.DE), Honda (7267.T), Daimler (DAIGn.DE), General Motors (GM.N), Ford (F.N), Fiat (FCHA.MI), Peugeot (PEUP.PA) and Toyota (7203.T) all received letters requesting information on lobbying around emissions rules being debated in the United States and the European Union.
+Volkswagen, BMW, Honda, Daimler , General Motors, Ford, Fiat, Peugeot and Toyota all received letters requesting information on lobbying around emissions rules being debated in the United States and the European Union.

-Another letter was sent to Carlos Ghosn, chief executive of Nissan (7201.T) and Renault (RENA.PA), as both have been recognised as some of the best performing companies for CO2 emissions, the statement said.
+Another letter was sent to Carlos Ghosn, chief executive of Nissan and Renault, as both have been recognised as some of the best performing companies for CO2 emissions, the statement said.

 The initiative comes after VW admitted rigging diesel emissions tests, knocking billions of euros off VW's stock market value and throwing the spotlight on practices across the industry.